-Any or all directors can participate in a board meeting by conference phone or other equipment where all the directors can hear each other.
+Any or all directors can participate in a board meeting by conference phone or other equipment where all the directors can communicate with each other simultaneously and instantaneously.
 A director participating in those ways is considered to be present at the meeting.